 Over 3 million users share content on LinkedIn weekly.
 Join groups and follow key influencers to stay up to date on what is happening in your industry and find out about any new developments.

 You can learn much more about LinkedIn and social networking through our Social Media Management Courses.
-If you want further information you can a book a call with our admissions team here.
 We are currently taking admissions for our January and February cohorts.